Dutch Oven Daddy

 • Adjust the Consistency: If you prefer a thicker consistency, you can increase the flour by 1-2 tablespoons.
 For a thinner gravy, simply add more broth to the skillet.

-• Drain the Grease: Be sure to grain off the extra grease from the sausage to prevent the gravy from ending up overly greasy.
+• Drain the Grease: Be sure to drain off the extra grease from the sausage to prevent the gravy from ending up overly greasy.

 • Make Ahead: This tastes even better the next day!
 For best results, cook the gravy the night before.
 Once it's fully cooled, store it in the refrigerator.
 The next day, place it back in your cast iron skillet and reheat over medium heat.
 Adjust the consistency and flavors before serving.